 The San Diego Police Department, Western Division, located at 5215 Gaines Street, serves our neighborhood.
-Mike Wagner, SRO is our liaison (702) 427-9224.
-The Deans of Students have met with Mike Wagner and other officers assigned to HTH-PL Schools and continue to work with local law enforcement and the school community to ensure school safety.
+Officer Delilah Lopez and Officer Letty Ruelas, SROs, are our liaison (619) 212-2703.
+The Deans of Students have met with Officers Lopez and Ruelas and other officers assigned to HTH-PL Schools and continue to work with local law enforcement and the school community to ensure school safety.

 - 2. The San Diego Fire Department Station 20, located at 3305 Kemper St, San Diego, CA 92110, serves the immediate area. - 3.
-HTH participates in various types of drills throughout the year including, fire drills, earthquake drills, and lockdown drills. - 4.
+HTH participates in various types of drills throughout the year including, fire drills, earthquake drills, and presentations for staff for procedures in the event of active armed assailant threats to campus (formerly known as lockdown drills). - 4.
 Safety information is provided to HTH families via the Student and Parent Handbook ("Handbook"), School Messenger, school website, and other communications throughout the school year. - 5.
 Pursuant to California Education Code § 215, HTH, in consultation with the school and community stakeholders and staff school psychologists, developed and adopted a Student Mental Wellbeing and Safety Policy on August 24, 2017.
 Please see attached policy.